Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company wants to build a solution for its business-critical Amazon RDS for MySQL database.
 The database requires high availability across different geographic locations.
 A SysOps administrator must build a solution to handle a Disaster Recovery (DR) scenario with the lowest Recovery Time Objective (RTO) and Recovery Point Objective (RPO).
 Which solution meets these requirements?

 - [ ] Create automated snapshots of the database on a schedule.
 Copy the snapshots to the DR Region.
-- [x] Create a cross-Region read replica for the database.
+- [x] Create a Cross-Region read replica for the database.
 - [ ] Create a Multi-AZ read replica for the database.
 - [ ] Schedule AWS Lambda functions to create snapshots of the source database and to copy the snapshots to a DR Region.